Ali Manikfan: Calendar

 The criterion of the calendar proposed by Ali is not his own.
 It was an old criterion used in Saudi Arabia for its Ummul Qura calendar.
-Saudi dropped the criterion in 1999 and developed a new criterion.
-Nine years later when the world forgot about the old Ummul qura criterion, Ali took the scrapped calendar and claimed that he invented a new calendar for the mankind.
-He preached this in Kerala and later moved to the state of Tamil Nadu to preach the same.

 A calendar with a same criterion is used by a Judeo-Christian ministry Worlds Last Chance.
 All the ideologies of WLC and Ali Manikfan are same.
-Both claim that the day starts at the dawn, the next day of the day of conjunction is the first day of lunar month and the Earth is flat.
+Both claim that the day starts at the dawn and the next day of the day of conjunction is the first day of lunar month.

 Bicycle

 He built a roller-driven motorcycle out of a bicycle with an attached old power sprayer motor.
 It was started by pedaling until the motor got going.
 He went with his son Musa from Tamil Nadu to New Delhi, doing an average of 60 to 70 km a day.
 Though its maximum speed is only 35 km/h, Ali Manikfan claims it's far cheaper and efficient than a petrol-driven two-wheeler.